whatsup29/marc2bibframe2/README.md

   subfield is `a`). *Note* - the converter will attempt to URL-encode the resulting record ID, substituting `%3F` (the `?` character) for anything outside the ASCII range.

+- `removeidspaces` - by default, the converter will URL-encode space characters found in the `idfield` with `%20`.
+If `removeidspaces` is set, all space characters will be removed in the record ID.

 - `idsource` - a URI used to identify the source of the Local identifier derived from the `idfield` - e.g.,